kstenerud/concise-encoding/cbe-specification.md

 ### Verbatim String

-A verbatim string is a string that must be taken literally (no interpretation) by all layers of the stack.
-This type exists primarily to maintain parity with CTE, where verbatim strings are sometimes needed for strings that contain many delimiter characters, and would be unwieldly if encoded with escapes.
-Any verbatim string in one Concise Encoding format must maintain its verbatim status when converted to the other.
-Decoders must provide a mechanism to inform higher layers of the verbatim status strings.
+A verbatim string is a string that must be taken literally (no interpretation, no escape processing, etc) by encoders and decoders, and should be taken literally by all layers of the stack.
+Decoders must pass along a string's status as "verbatim" or not.
+How the higher layers handle such information is implementation dependent.

-Verbatim strings are encoded the same way as regular strings, using code `91` instead of `90`.
+Example:

+    [91 10 5c 6e 5c 6e 5c 6e 5c 6e] = literal "\n\n\n\n" (not to be interpreted as linefeeds)

 ### URI